 Las Vegas Car Accident Attorney

 After being involved in a car accident, it can be difficult to know what to do next.
 If you’ve been injured you will have medical bills, lost wages during recovery, car repairs, and other unexpected expenses.
 The last thing you need is the insurance company giving you the runaround.
 Our team will ensure you are not taken advantage of by the insurance companies and get the maximum settlement for your injuries as quickly as possible.
-For over 26 years, the car accident attorneys at Adam S. Kutner & Associates have successfully handled over 22,000 cases in Las Vegas, NV.
+For over 26 years, the car accident attorneys at Adam S. Kutner & Associates have successfully handled over 22,000 cases in Henderson, Summerlin, and the entire Las Vegas Valley.

 Speak to a Car Accident Lawyer First